Vedat-Esendag/Medical_Adherence/docs/user/05-tips-best-practices.md

 ## Privacy & Data

-### Local Storage
+### Cloud Storage with Privacy
-- All data stays on your device
-- No account needed
+- Your data is stored securely in Firebase Firestore
+- Works offline - syncs automatically when internet is available
+- Data persists across app reinstalls (no data loss from uninstalling)
+- Only shared with caregivers you explicitly pair with via PIN/QR code

+### No Account Complexity
+- Anonymous authentication (no email/password required)
+- Simple 6-digit PIN for caregiver pairing
-- No cloud backup (yet)
+- No social features or public profiles
-- Uninstalling = data loss
+- No ads or third-party data sharing

-### Backing Up
+### Data Backup
-Currently no built-in backup:
-- Write down medications and schedules
-- Take screenshots of library
-- Keep original prescriptions
+- Automatic cloud backup included
+- Data persists even if you uninstall and reinstall the app
+- Keep your pairing PIN safe to allow caregiver access

 ## Getting Help